Magomed Umalatov

 Magomed Nasrulayevich Umalatov (Магомед Насрулаевич Умалатов; born April 3, 1992) is a Russian professional mixed martial artist who currently competes in the Welterweight division of the Professional Fighters League (PFL).
+As of February 12, 2026, he is #3 in the PFL welterweight rankings.
 He was the winner of the 2018 SMRF Welterweight Grand Prix.
 Umalatov was previously GFC Welterweight Champion, having won the title on August 30, 2019.

 As of August 18, 2024, Umalatov attained #18 in World Welterweight rankings according to Fight Matrix.
 He is also International Master of Sport in Soyuz MMA, Master of Sport in Hand-to-Hand Combat and Master of Sport in Combat Sambo.

 Background

 Magomed Umalatov was born on April 3, 1992, in the village of Zenzeli, Limansky district, Astrakhan Oblast, Russia.
 He grew up in a large Dargin family.
 He was the youngest among eight brothers and sisters.

 Umalatov's first passion was football, which he started playing at the age of 6 and played for twelve years.
 He was a youth squad member of FC Volgar Astrakhan.

 At the age of 18 years old Umalatov decided to shift his focus to MMA.
 He first started training alone.
 He first took boxing classes, then hand-to-hand combat classes and finally he trained under his oldest brother Rustam Umalatov.

 In Umalatov's MMA career, he is also trained by coach Shamil Magomedovich Magomedov.
 He currently trains in Performance MMA & Astrakhan Top Team, back in Russia.
 While in the U.S. he trains at ATT gym, where his main coach is Marcos DaMatta, while his striking and boxing coaches are Anderon Franca and Dyah Ali Davis respectively.

 Umalatov is not the only notable athlete in his family, as his older brother Gasan Umalatov also found eminence in top MMA promotions like the UFC and PFL.
 Gasan himself has a record of 18 wins, 6 losses, and 2 draws as a professional fighter.
 Besides MMA, Gasan is the 2008 World champion in kick-jitzu, two-time World champion in universal combat (2010 & 2011).

 Umalatov's other elder sibling, Islam Umalatov, was a 2-time world champion in grappling.
 The entire Umalatov family is involved in combat sports, as his brothers and nephews are either excellent strikers or all-rounders in their fighting styles.

 Umalatov is commonly referred to as "The Prince" or "Prints" (Принц) in the MMA circle.
 His older brother Gasan also actively helps him to prepare in his fight camp for his upcoming bouts in MMA.